1. HOME

 Summit

 The summit serves as a camping site for those who will stay overnight.
-We took a rest at a hut before we proceed to Maranat Falls.
+We took a rest at a hut before we proceeded to Maranat Falls.

 MARANAT FALLS